google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0 google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 Written and Created by PaperCraftCentral Susan

-The third challenge of 2010 was set.
-But it's a puzzling one that is still relevant to today's papercraft world...
+The third challenge of 2010 was set a few years ago, but it's a puzzling one that is still relevant to today's papercraft world.
+Who doesn't remember making jigsaws with family and friends?
+Who doesn't still solve jigsaw puzzles?
+Who doesn't understand the symbolism of jigsaws in life?

 "Isn't growing up a puzzle?
 Isn't somehow growing old with a mind that still feels young an even bigger one?"